yktoo/yktoo.com/content/blog/posts/0877/index.en.md

 … and tons of other fixes and improvements.

-## Live Demo

-Since it's a pre-release, it isn't rolled out to this website yet, but you can see it in action and play with it on the demo website:

-{{< button "https://demo.comentario.app/" "View Live Demo" "btn-primary mb-3" >}}

-You can also try Comentario's Administrative UI: just log in with the email `admin@admin` and password `admin`.

-{{< button "https://edge.comentario.app/" "View Administrative UI" "btn-primary mb-3" >}}

 ## Migration

 If you're interested in trying out the new version (don't use it in production yet!), please read the [Migration Guide](https://edge.docs.comentario.app/en/installation/migration/) first.